streamnative/examples/cloud/java/README.md

 - Java: 1.8+
 - Pulsar broker: 2.7.0-742fc5c9b+
+- Get the `serviceURL` of your StreamNative Cloud Pulsar cluster: [How to get service URL](#How to get service URL)
+- Get the OAuth2 `privateKey` of a service account to access your StreamNative Cloud Pulsar cluster: [How to get OAuth2 options](#How to get OAuth2 options)
+- Get the `audience` of the your StreamNative Cloud Pulsar cluster: [How to get OAuth2 options](#How to get OAuth2 options)
+- Get the `issuerUrl` of the your StreamNative Cloud Pulsar cluster: [How to get OAuth2 options](#How to get OAuth2 options)

 > You can get this tarball from [bintray](https://bintray.com/streamnative/maven/org.apache.pulsar/2.7.0-742fc5c9b).
 When Pulsar 2.6.1 is released, you can also use the official 2.6.1 version.